Skip to content

 org.opentestfactory.notif invalid (starts with a reserved string)

-The values associated with those non-standardized entries can be any valid JSON values.
+The values associated with those non-standardized entries must be valid JSON values.